Sales and Marketing, University 1st and 2nd Year (Level 4 and 5)

 Is there any financial assistance available?

-NLC offers an interest free payment plan so that you can pay for your course over a set number of months.
+NLC offers instalment payment plan (see our Online Study Policy) that you can pay for your course over a set number of months.
 Contact us for more information about this.

 UK students may also be eligible for student loans for the university top-up programme.
 Learners should make enquiries direct to their chosen university.